department-of-veterans-affairs/va.gov-team/products/ask-va/design/User research/04-2024 Progress bar/Conversation guide.md

 > Screen: Your question

 - Without clicking on anything, can you describe what you would do on this page?
-- Can you describe what you would write for the subject, in this scenario?
+- Can you describe what you would write for the subject in this scenario?

 Okay great.
 So we can’t actually type into the box using this prototype.